 New rules to prevent employers discriminating against workers because of their sexual orientation were brought in during 2003.
 The law protects heterosexuals, homosexuals and bisexuals.
 Transsexual men and women are also included if they suffer discrimination.

-People with a disability must not be discriminated against or victimised as part of their employment, after the Disability Discrimination Act (DDA) provided a number of new safeguards.
-As well as the usual anti-discrimination measures the DDA also requires employers to make reasonable adjustments to the workplace to accommodate disabled workers or applicants.
+People with a disability must not be discriminated against or victimised as part of their employment.
+After the Disability Discrimination Act (DDA) provided a number of new safeguards.
+As well as the usual anti-discrimination measures the DDA also requires employers to make reasonable adjustments to the workplace.
+This is to accommodate disabled workers or applicants.

 Discrimination is a very serious matter which could end up in an employment tribunal or court.
 If you feel you have been discriminated against you must try and keep a record of any incidents.